HTCheater/Il2CppExplorer/README.md

 init()
 ```

-or if you don't want to check script integrity and recieve updates
+or use this if you don't want to check script integrity and recieve updates

 ```lua
 --Without simple integrity check